SE-2209-Group1/client/README.md

 - [X] Header
   - [X] Build a header using Tailwind.
-  - [ ] Ensure that the links supplied in the header, direct the user to a relevant page.
-  - [ ] Test that the header is correctly rendered.
+  - [X] Test that the header is correctly rendered.
 - [X] Footer
   - [X] Build a footer using Tailwind.
-  - [ ] Test that the header is correctly rendered.
+  - [X] Test that the header is correctly rendered.
 - [X] Profile
   - [X] Create a front-end component hierarchy.
   - [X] Create a front-end skeleton for the profile section.